FreeshardBase/documentation/docs/adapting.md

 # Adapting an existing App

 A Portal App is essentially a Docker container with a web interface.
-This technical simplicity makes it easy to adapt many existing apps to run on Portal.
+This technical simplicity makes it easy to run many existing apps on Portal.
+However, to run smoothly and conform to user expectations, minor tweaks may be needed.

 ---

 ## Hosting an existing App on Portal

-It is a common practice to publish apps for self-hosting as Docker images.
+It is a common practice to publish self-hosting applications as Docker images.
 That makes deployment and setup easy and standardized.

 If an app has no other dependencies (like a database or cache), it can very easily be hosted on Portal.
 You just need to write a minimal `app.json` containing a name, the Docker image reference and the port of the web interface or API ([details here](app_json.md)).
-If it needs to persist data, mount a directory by adding a `data_dirs` entry.
+If it needs to persist data, mount a directory by adding a `data_dirs` entry or configure access to Portal's built-in database.

-After writing the `app.json`, paste it into the *Custom App* field as described [here](testing.md).
+After writing the `app.json`, paste it into the *Custom App* field as described in the [section about Testing](testing.md).

-The app will now run on your Portal and you can access its web interface from any paired device.
+The app will now start running on your Portal and you can access its web interface from any paired device.
-If you want to make parts or all of the app publicly accessible, [read about access control](routing_and_ac.md).

 ## Basic Adaptations

-Usually, apps for self-hosting work on Portal and benefit from hosting and access control.
-However, some assumptions of self-hosting are different in the Portal ecosystem which often leads to awkward user experience.
+Running an app as described above works as a first shot but usually makes an awkward user experience because a Portal is based on different assumptions compared to traditional self-hosting.
-Luckily, those can be often dealt with rather easily.
+Luckily, the most annoying bumps can often be dealt with rather easily.

 ### User Management

-Most existing self-hosting apps feature some kind of user management.
+Most existing self-hosting apps feature some kind of user management and corresponding login flow.
 This could be the usual username/password method with functions for registration and signup.
 Or it could be using single sign-on.
-Whatever the method, for Portal it is usually not needed.
+Whatever the method, for Portal it either must be modified slightly or is not needed at all.

-A Portal app has only a single owner who is also the main user.
+In contrast to a self-hosting environment, each Portal is owned and primarily used by only a single person.
-Having an app ask the user to register is therefore an awkward experience and should be avoided.
+Therefore, having an app ask the user to register makes not much sense.
-It is also unnecessary because there is no need to authenticate incoming requests since the Portal already does that.
+It is also unnecessary because there is no need to authenticate incoming requests.
+Portal already does that for you.

 Some apps provide configuration options to disable user management or switch to proxy authentication.
-This mode is made for situations in which the app is running behind a reverse proxy which performs authentication and adds a http header containing the logged-in user.
+This mode is made for situations in which the app is deployed behind a reverse proxy which performs authentication and adds a http header containing the logged-in user.
-Use these options if available to quickly adapt the app to the Portal ecosystem.
+Use these options if available to avoid a puzzling registration form.
 If you are a maintainer, adding an option of this kind should often be a pretty small task.

 If you are using proxy authentication, you can use the `X-Ptl-Client-Type` header to source the username.